 You do not need to be concerned about any rent increases, changes in terms of your lease, or getting along with your landlord in any way.

 Another advantage of having your own place is having the freedom to make improvements and alterations to it, which can ultimately result in an increase in the home's value.

 Properties tend to increase in value over time.

-However, property values can also drop if the housing market experiences a downturn.
-When this happens, it is essential to keep calm and bear in mind that homeownership is a long-term investment.
+On the other hand, if the housing market is experiencing a downturn, property values may also decrease.
+When something like this occurs, it is imperative to maintain composure and keep in mind that purchasing a home is a long-term investment.